Apple's US$100 billion stock buyback overshadows iPhone

 “Apps are carrying most (services revenue) right now, but Apple needs to get to a place where it’s mostly subscriptions and monthly fees and not just one-off downloads,” Ask said.

-Apple traditionally updates its share buy-back and dividend programme each spring, and the US$100 billion it added this year compares with an increase of US$50 billion last year.
+Apple traditionally updates its share buy-back and dividend program each spring, and the US$100 billion it added this year compares with an increase of US$50 billion last year.

 In February, Apple said it planned to draw down its excess cash, though Chief Executive Tim Cook had downplayed the possibility of a special dividend.